 So against that backdrop there’s only one concept that we need to embrace in order to be vegan.
 Only one.

-If we understand this, and are sincere about wanting to stop being the cause of the reign of terror that nonveganism inflicts on trillions every single year, that’s our one guiding principle.
-The rest is simply a matter of educating ourselves about the products and practices that we feel we need to have in our lives, determining whether they have been derived by using other creatures, and if so, finding an alternative.
+What on earth is complex about that?
+If we understand this, and if we are sincere about wanting to stop being the cause of the reign of terror that nonveganism inflicts on trillions every single year, that’s our one guiding principle.
+The rest is simply a matter of educating ourselves about the products and practices that we feel we need to have in our lives.
 We are literally spoiled for choice these days.

 Vegan or not?